tjko/fanpico/commands.md

 Note, both certificate and private key must be installed before HTTPS server will activate (when system is restarted next time).

-When run withouth arguments this will prompt to paste TLS (X.509) certificate in PEM format.
+When run without arguments this will prompt to paste TLS (X.509) certificate in PEM format.
 When run with "DELETE" argument currently installed certificate will be deleted.